civol/HDLRuby/README.md

 #### Logic and shift operators
 <a name="logic"></a>

-In HDLRuby::High, the logic operators are all bitwise.
+In HDLRuby, the logic operators are all bitwise.
 For performing boolean computations it is necessary to use single bit values.
 The bitwise logic binary operators are `&`, `|`, and `^`, and the unary one is `~`.
 They have the same meaning as their Ruby equivalents.